Resisting antimicrobial resistance

 The three cooperative, interdisciplinary, international councils proposed here exemplify what this will require.
 Access through your institution Buy or subscribe This is a preview of

-ADDITIONAL ACCESS OPTIONS: * Log in * Learn about institutional subscriptions * Read our FAQs * Contact customer support REFERENCES * Roope, L. S. J. et al. The challenge of antimicrobial
+* Log in * Learn about institutional subscriptions * Read our FAQs * Contact customer support REFERENCES * Roope, L. S. J. et al. The challenge of antimicrobial resistance: what economics

-revenues: the challenges of transforming a promising idea into reality. _PLoS Med._ 13, e1002043 (2016).
+the challenges of transforming a promising idea into reality. _PLoS Med._ 13, e1002043 (2016).
 Article Google Scholar * Årdal, C. et al. _Drive-AB Report.
-Revitalizing the
+Revitalizing the antibiotic

-Google Scholar Download references AUTHOR INFORMATION AUTHORS AND AFFILIATIONS * Weill Cornell Medicine, New York, USA Carl Nathan Authors * Carl Nathan View author publications You can
+Scholar Download references AUTHOR INFORMATION AUTHORS AND AFFILIATIONS * Weill Cornell Medicine, New York, USA Carl Nathan Authors * Carl Nathan View author publications You can also

 ADDITIONAL INFORMATION RELATED LINKS COMBATING ANTIBIOTIC RESISTANT BACTERIA BIOPHARMACEUTICAL ACCELERATOR (CARB-X): https://carb-x.org GLOBAL ANTIBIOTIC RESEARCH AND DEVELOPMENT PARTNERSHIP